-We are giving away a FLIR C2 thermal camera, the slim, light profile fits comfortably in any work pocket so you can always keep your C2 at your side and never miss an opportunity to uncover invisible building issues, show them to customers, and offer helpful solutions.
+We are giving away a FLUKE VT02 Visual IR Thermometer, the slim, light profile fits comfortably in any work pocket so you can always keep your C2 at your side and never miss an opportunity to uncover invisible building issues, show them to customers, and offer helpful solutions.
 View our contest page to view current offers, and upcoming offers.

 Drawing to be concluded July 4th 2015.

 The material emissivity (written as “?” or “e”) is the relative power of its surface to emit heat by radiation.
 Materials are assigned an emissivity value between 0 and 1.0.
 Emissivity is a measure of a material’s ability to emit infrared energy.
 The emissivity of a surface is the ratio of the energy radiated from it to that from a blackbody at the same temperature, the same wavelength and under the same viewing conditions.